 Purchasing travel insurance in advance is always a smart decision, but have you ever noticed that the premiums for a single trip policy can vary from one day to the next?
 Well, the reason for this fluctuation is the amount of cancellation cover you need.

-For Single Trip policies, the cancellation benefit starts from the day of purchase.
-This means that the earlier you purchase the policy, the longer the cancellation cover is needed.
-When you buy travel insurance well in advance of your trip, the insurance company must provide cover for a longer period, which increases the potential risk they are covering.
-Consequently, this results in higher premiums.
+For Single Trip policies, your cancellation cover begins on the day you buy.
+This means the further in advance you purchase your policy, the longer the cancellation cover is needed.
+When you buy travel insurance well before your trip, the insurance company covers a longer period, increasing its potential risk.
+This results in higher prices.

 While this fluctuation in premium costs isn't a reason to delay buying your insurance, it's important to be aware of these dynamics.
 There could be an unforeseen circumstance that necessitates the cancellation of your holiday.
 Without the appropriate cover in place from the moment you booked your holiday, you wouldn't be able to claim any benefits.